What is Heterogeneity?

 You can also consider whether the properties of different samples, or groups in your data, are heterogeneous.
 When you collect multiple samples, do they tend to be similar or different?
 In this context, you need to be careful to define the properties that you are assessing.
 Some properties of the different samples can be heterogeneous, while others are homogeneous.
 In this section, I show you how to assess heterogeneity between samples for continuous and categorical data.

 With continuous data, you can assess the heterogeneity between sample means and variability.
-Using boxplots, you can display their characteristics and determine whether they differ.
+Using boxplots, you can display their characteristics and determine whether the data are heterogeneous.

 In the boxplot below, the groups have roughly homogeneous means and standard deviations.